 Difference Between Achalasia and GERD

 A chronic condition occurs when stomach acid and other stomach contents backflow into the esophagus, known as Gastroesophageal Reflux Disease (GERD).
 Acid reflux is another name for GRED.
 Heartburn (a burning sensation in the chest) is the main symptom and can be accompanied by a sour taste, chest pain, and difficulty swallowing.

 Lifestyle changes, medications, and in some cases, surgery are plausible treatment options for GERD.
 Not eating at bedtime also helps reduce symptoms.
 Antacids and proton pump inhibitors help neutralize or reduce stomach acid.
 Surgery, such as a Nissen fundoplication, can strengthen the LES and prevent acid reflux.
-It’s essential to consult with a healthcare provider for proper diagnosis and treatment.
+Consulting with a healthcare provider for proper diagnosis and treatment is essential.

+Difference Between Achalasia and GERD